 Like offshoring, nearshore outsourcing involves working with an IT vendor from a foreign country.
 However, there is not a huge time difference in nearshore outsourcing.
 Nearshoring usually involves a neighboring country or one within 5 hours of air travel from your location.
-A collaboration between a UK startup and a Eastern European developer is considered nearshoring.
+A collaboration between a UK startup and a developer from Eastern Europe is considered nearshoring.

 Why Choose Nearshoring

 With nearshoring, it is possible to arrange physical meetings between the startup and the vendor.
 This allows you to communicate the project requirements clearly to the developers.
 There is also a lesser risk of cultural and language differences.
 If you're working with Eastern European developers, you'll find that we're proficient in English and share similar working cultures.

 Nearshoring also affords you tighter control over information and the app.
 This is important if you need to comply with data privacy regulations.
 For example, Eastern European countries like Poland and Romania are regulated by the GDPR.
 If you're building a tech startup in the UK, working with outsourcing partners in the EU region provides a common understanding of data privacy laws.

 Nearshoring may not always result in the lowest development costs.
 It depends on where you're outsourcing to and the cost of living of the said country.
 For example, Eastern European developers charge between $35 - $60 per hour, but Asian developers rarely charge $35 per hour.
 Offshoring is still the more competitive option, but nearshoring allows you to work in similar or convenient time zones.

 Now that we've established the definition of nearshoring and offshoring let's look at how both compare in different areas.